saulmm/saulmm.github.com/_posts/2016-02-16-Avoiding-cold-starts-on-Android.md

 <br>
 ## Styling with a placeholder

-With the `<layer-list>` we can also create a placeholder of theu ui which will take the real content of the main activity, for example, we could emulate a Toolbar by playing with the '<layer-list>'
+With the `<layer-list>` we can also create a placeholder of theu ui which will take the real content of the main activity, for example, we could emulate a Toolbar by playing with the `<layer-list>`.

 ![](https://github.com/saulmm/OnboardingSample/blob/master/art/toolbar_placeholder.png?raw=true)